ihaveamac/9.6-dbgen-xmls/README.md

 # *hax 2.7 XML repository for 9.6-crypto titles
 This is a repository containing XML files for use with *hax 2.7.
 They are game-specific offsets for titles that are using [seed encryption](https://3dbrew.org/wiki/Filesystem_services#SEEDDB) added in 9.6.0-24.
 These XML files should be placed at "mmap" at the root of your 3DS SD card.

-This requires a newer Homebrew Launcher with support for launching titles using these XMLs.
-You can get one based on [`56a3d77`](https://github.com/smealum/3ds_hb_menu/tree/56a3d771a3290c2fd8f2e2138e0e1610400beb26) commit [here](https://gbatemp.net/attachments/boot-3dsx-zip.41661/).
+This requires a newer Homebrew Launcher with support for launching titles using these XMLs. [`new_boot.3dsx`](https://github.com/ihaveamac/9.6-dbgen-xmls/blob/master/new_boot.3dsx) in this repository supports these, and is based on commiit [`56a3d77`](https://github.com/smealum/3ds_hb_menu/tree/56a3d771a3290c2fd8f2e2138e0e1610400beb26) of [smealum/3ds_hb_menu](https://github.com/smealum/3ds_hb_menu).

 ## Generating the XMLs